ACTivity as medicine In Oncology for Head and Neck study (ACTIOHN study)

 RAPTOR

-Chief investigators: Professor Richard Shaw & Mr Mandeep Bajwa (Liverpool Head & Neck Centre, UK)
+Chief Investigators: Professor Richard Shaw & Mr Mandeep Bajwa (Liverpool Head & Neck Centre, UK)

 Outline: Randomised Controlled Trial of PENTOCLO (Pentoxifylline, Tocopherol & Clodronate) in Mandibular Osteoradionecrosis